AstarVienna/METIS_Pipeline/prototypes/workflows/metis/README.md

 # LSS EDPS workflows
-This branch contains the first draft of the LSS LM-band EDPS workflows.
+This branch contains the first draft of the LSS LM/N-band EDPS workflows.
 Note that this is work in progress and far from being perfect.

 ## Included files:
 ```